 Networks are comprised of physical connections, such as Ethernet, wireless connections like Bluetooth and virtual connections like firewalls.
 All of these are used, in combination, to communicate information between computers, servers and applications.
 Sounds like any business using modern technology is within scope, right?
 That’s true, which is why network segmentation exists.

 Segmentation prevents “ ... out-of-scope systems from being able to communicate with systems in the CDE or impact the security of the CDE.”
 This can be done by isolating where cardholder data is stored.
 Servers provide services to other programs or devices, one of which is storing data.
 Cardholder data can either be stored on a business's server, putting it within scope, or on the provider's server.
 Where data is stored is contingent upon the type of software used to process the transactions (more on that later).

 Applications intake cardholder data, so they’re always within scope.
-These include retail and mobile point-of-sale (POS) systems, Virtual Terminals or Payment Gateways, e-commerce websites and management softwares (i.e., patient management systems).
+These include retail and mobile point-of-sale (POS) systems — including the credit card terminal — Virtual Terminals or Payment Gateways, e-commerce websites and management softwares (i.e., patient management systems).
 With the number of integrations available to streamline workflows, it can be easy to overlook which are within scope.